callmenick/cooking-with-webpack/1-intro-basic-implementation/README.md

 ## Wrap Up

 Here, we took a plunge into webpack, and skimmed the surface of its huge well of potential.
 We took a quick look at the webpack cli, and another look and implementation of the webpack configuration file.
 Then, we created our first bundle which was making use of CommonJS modules.
+Next up, you can check out [Part 2 - Understanding and Using Webpack Loaders](https://github.com/callmenick/cooking-with-webpack/tree/master/1-intro-basic-implementation)!